K-Felk/trafficAPI/README.md

 # trafficapi
-A rest-like API for requesting traffic data from our librayr traffic database
+A rest-like API for requesting traffic data from our library traffic database.

 The api allows both get and post operations.
-Post operations require an API key and a password (these are set by our applications developer), but get operations require no authentication.
+Post operations that change database data require an API key (these are set by our applications developer), but read-only operations require no authentication.

 ## Getting data out of the database

 Data can be requested by issuing get reqests to the /trafficapi/ directory.
 Requests are captured by an .htaccess file using mod_rewrite to direct the request to the correct script for handling.
 All responses are in JSON and data is typically sorted by date, with the most recent date first-this makes it easy to do things like get the most recent traffic data.

 All requests must use ssl.
 This is because I don't want API keys for post operations transmitted in the open.
-A rquest over http will not get any response from the API.
+A request over http will not get any response from the API.

 ### get urls